 The duo, along with mechanic Big Al, are taken to a lawless fringe of the galaxy known as the Shadow Sector.
 Once there, it is revealed that Ratchet has been captured by Vox Entertainment chairman Gleeman Vox, and he is forced to take part in the same futuristic game show that the other hero was in.
 Ratchet tries to escape, but it is made impossible due to the Deadlocked collar around his neck, which will electrocute and kill him should he ever wander outside the predetermined zones or become boring.

 Ratchet becomes a part of Team Darkstar, which is composed of Al, Clank, and two support robots named Merc and Green who accompany Ratchet on missions.
 Clank serves as mission support, while Al tries frantically to remove the Deadlocked collars from their necks, allowing them to escape.
 After completing a grueling series of challenges and slaying many of the Exterminators (a squad of ruthless bounty hunters working for Vox), Ratchet confronts their leader, Ace Hardlight.
-As Ace dies, he tells Ratchet, "Don't let Vox do to you what he did to me."
+As Ace fakes his death, he tells Ratchet, "Don't let Vox do to you what he did to me."

 As Ratchet returns to Vox, he is offered a spot as the leader of the Exterminators.
 Ratchet refuses, calling Vox "stupid" and "greedy."
 In his anger, Vox sends Ratchet to a course called "The Gauntlet of Doom," which has been proven mathematically impossible to survive in.
 Ratchet successfully passes the test and returns safely to his holding area.
 There, he discovers that Clank found a way to deactivate the containment shield holding the other heroes hostage.
 He is also told that he needs to take a shuttle to destroy the stations central computer, but that it is also a "one-way trip."

 Arriving on the station, Ratchet is informed by Gleeman Vox that he wired the entire Battlezone with explosives, and that if he fails everyone there would die.
 After successfully getting through the obstacles of the station, he manages to deactivate the containment fields and make the escape pods usable again.
 But as he is about to escape, Gleeman Vox stops him, and a lengthy battle against Vox and his mech ensues.
-After Vox is defeated, Al and Clank rescue Ratchet just before the station explodes, taking Vox with it.
+After Vox is defeated, Al and Clank rescue Ratchet and the contestants just before the station explodes, taking Vox with it.

 After the credits are over, a small cameo scene involving Dr. Nefarious and his butler Lawrence plays out.
-They are waiting on an asteroid, floating towards the Dreadzone station.
+They are waiting on an asteroid, floating towards the DreadZone station.
 However, it has just blown up, and upon realizing this, Dr. Nefarious throws a childish fit.

 To completely conquer DreadZone, Ratchet has to battle Exterminators.
 These are elite gladiators working for Gleeman Vox who kill other heroes.